txpipe-shop/partnerchain-reference-implementation/docs/dev_log.md

 This imposes a restriction on the design and implementation, opposed to usual Substrate app-chains.
 For developers coming from the Cardano ecosystem though, Griffin provides a familiar environment.
 We can think about decentralized applications in terms of validators and UTxOs, with the advantage of having a completely modifiable starting point as well.

 The original Griffin is a bit outdated, so to use it we updated some dependencies and made some minor compatibility changes, which will be detailed below.
-If you wish to use Griffin, we encourage the use of the ad-hoc version provided in this repository at [griffin-core].
+We encourage the use of the ad-hoc version provided in this repository at [griffin-core].

 ### Changes made to the template to add Griffin

+Firstly, copy the source code for `griffin-core`, `griffin-rpc` and `griffin-wallet`.
+Then we have to add these packages as workspace members to the project manifest:  add the paths to the packages under the `[members]` section.

-To add Griffin to the template, these are the changes that have to be made:
+To integrate Griffin into the node these are the necessary modifications:

 #### Runtime

+Add dependencies to the Cargo.toml:

-A new [genesis](../../runtime/src/) file that includes the information for the initial set of UTxOs and a `get_genesis_config` function to build the genesis in the runtime.
+Add a new [genesis](../../runtime/src/) file that includes the information for the initial set of UTxOs and a `get_genesis_config` function to build the genesis in the runtime.

 In the [runtime library](../../runtime/src/lib.rs):

-##### Type definitions

 - Import Griffin types for `Transaction`, `Block`, `Executive` and `Output`.
+These types are used to implement the types of the runtime.
+- Import Griffin types for  `Address`, `AssetName`, `Datum`, `Input` and `PolicyId`.
+These types will be used to implement the runtime apis necessary for Griffin RPC.
+- Import `TransparentUTxOSet` from Griffin.
+- Import `MILLI_SECS_PER_SLOT` from Griffin, which will be used to define the slot duration of the chain.
+- Import `GenesisConfig` from Griffin's config builder.
 - Define `SessionKeys` struct within `impl_opaque_keys` macro, with fields for `Aura` and `Grandpa` public keys.
 - Remove `genesis_config_presets` mod definitions, since we are using our custom genesis.
 - Declare `Runtime` struct without FRAME pallets.
 - Implement custom `aura_authorities` and `grandpa_authorities` methods for Runtime.
 - Remove all FRAME trait implementations for Runtime.

-###### `impl_runtime_apis` macro
+##### `impl_runtime_apis` macro

 Runtime APIs are traits that are implemented in the runtime and provide both a runtime-side implementation and a client-side API for the node to interact with.
 To utilize Griffin we provide new implementations for the required traits.